September 20, 2021

 - Organization’s commitment to youth, youth involvement, and youth leadership

-- Demonstration of needed adaptations due to COVID-19 and the potential impact of funding
+- Demonstration of needed adaptations due to COVID-19 and/or plans for resuming pre-COVID programming and the potential impact of funding

 - Organization’s financial health